News

 On January 18th, 2022, the MCE consortium meet in preparation of the project kick-off.
 During this meeting, all partners were introduced and met each other.

-MCE stands for Modular Continuing Higher Education by Micro-credentials (MCE).
+MCE stands for the Modularisation of Continuing Higher Education by Micro-credentials (MCE).
 This project in line with the proposal of the council recommendations from the EU Commission aims at providing the opportunity, to each partner and associated institutions, to be pioneers in the sector of micro-credentials, playing a key role in their understanding and development in national and EU levels.

 Proposal for Council Recommendation on micro-credentials